damnation-eu/website-beta/rpg.md

 <p style="border: 5px solid #77df88; text-align:center;border-radius:10px;background-color:#ffffff; padding: 10px;margin: 0px 70px 20px 70px;">
 <b>Interaction is the Key!</b>
 </p>
 <p>The server has been constructed with a variety of RPG features like kingdoms, classes, jobs, bosses, building, rare items, and exploration.
-Though we've tried to keep the gameplay simple, to ensure you get the most out of your experience, there are some features that you should know more about before diving into the server. <b>Click the button below for more information</b>!</p>
+Though we've tried to keep the gameplay simple, to ensure you get the most out of your experience, there is some information that you should know more about before diving into the server. <b>Click the buttons below for more information about rules, gameplay, and forum discussion</b>!</p>
 <br/>
-<center><a href="{{site.baseurl}}/rpg-gameplay" class="myButton">RPG Gameplay Information</a></center>
+<center><a href="{{site.baseurl}}/rpg-gameplay" class="myButton">RPG Gameplay Information</a>
+<a href="{{site.baseurl}}/rpg-rules" class="myButton">RPG Rules</a></center>
+<center><a href="https://damnation.eu/phpbb/viewforum.php?f=84" class="myButton">RPG Discussion Forum</a></center>
 <br/>
 <hr>